 The HiBy R3 Pro is the company’s second-generation mid-fi touch-capable portable media player installed with HiBy OS.
 It is priced at $199.

-Disclaimer: The HiBy R3 Pro was sent to us a sample in exchange for our honest opinion.
+Disclaimer: The HiBy R3 Pro was sent to us as a sample in exchange for our honest opinion in this review.
 We thank HiBy Music for this opportunity.

 To learn more about HiBy reviews on Headfonics you can click here.

 Note, this review follows our new scoring guidelines for 2020 which you can read up on here.

 It does not seem that long ago since I first saw the HiBy R3 at a show in Guangzhou over 2 years ago.
 The main attraction was the R6 but I had never seen such a beautifully compact form factor as the R3 before.

 The original HiBy R3 launched via Kickstarter in early 2018 was immensely popular with a ton of modern features and an excellent ES9028Q2M DAC to boot for around $200.

 This tiny DAP was at the forefront of a slew of equally tiny DAPs that followed not long after at budget-priced specs.
 It pretty much set the bar for what to expect at this price point and everyone has followed suit.

 Now, in late 2019, HiBy has returned with an upgraded or “pro” version of the R3 incorporating many of the subsequent firmware changes applied to the original R3 plus plenty of new and pretty important hardware changes.